Are you struggling to save battery life on Android devices?

 Yes, the temperature can manipulate the battery life of your device.
 So always remember to remain your device at moderate temperature — neither too hot nor too cold.

-These are some few tips to save battery life of your Android smartphone.
-If you know some other method to sava battery life do comment below.
+These are some tips to save battery life of your Android smartphone.
+If you know some other methods to save battery life do comment below.